FarronF/limerick-council-meetings/meetings/2021/10/18-Monthly Meeting of Metropolitan District of Limerick/Minutes Monthly - Monthly Meeting of Metropolitan District of Limerick - 20th September 2021.md

 Act 2000 (as amended) and Part 8 of the Planning and Development Regulations, 2001 (as

-amended) and noted that it was proposed to proceed in accordance with Section 5 of the report.--- 3
+amended) and noted that it was proposed to proceed in accordance with Section 5 of the report.
+---
+3

 Members welcomed the proposed development and acknowledged the submissions received and